Freddie Ljungberg: Chicago Fire

 Ljungberg was traded to Major League Soccer club Chicago Fire on 30 July 2010 in exchange for a second-round selection in the 2011 MLS SuperDraft.
 He made his team debut as a substitute in the club's 3–2 victory over the LA Galaxy the following Sunday.
 Ljungberg's first start for the Fire came against the New York Red Bulls in a match that featured five designated players.
 After 15 league appearances, Ljungberg announced that he would be leaving Chicago Fire at the end of the 2010 season.

 Celtic

-On 27 December 2010, Ljungberg joined Scottish Premier League outfit Celtic on a week-long trial.
+Ljungberg returned to Europe on 27 December 2010, when he joined Scottish Premier League outfit Celtic on a week-long trial.
 After a successful trial, Ljungberg officially signed a contract with the club on 30 December 2010.
 Ljungberg made his debut for Celtic away to Berwick Rangers in the Scottish Cup on 9 January 2011, playing over 60 minutes and helping his team to a 2–0 victory.